 When SEMP v2 and Legacy SEMP/CLI are used to request concurrent changes to the same object, the Legacy SEMP/CLI change might be applied between the individual changes associated with the SEMP v2 request.
 The end state of the object might then be a mix of both the Legacy SEMP/CLI and SEMP v2 requested changes, or the SEMP v2 request might fail and return an error.
 If possible, we recommend that you avoid using both Legacy SEMP/CLI and SEMP v2 to make concurrent changes to the same object.

-The SEMP v2 API is being released iteratively with an initial focus on enabling Message VPN configuration on Solace PubSub+ event brokers.
+The SEMP v2 API is being released iteratively.
 With each release, more commands and functionality are added.
-Refer to the spec files to see what is currently supported.
-Instructions for spec file access are presented on the page SEMP API Reference.
+Refer to the specification files to see what is currently supported.
+To obtain the specification, see SEMP API Reference.

 For commands and operations not yet supported in SEMP v2, use the legacy SEMP API.